google/grain/docs/README.md

 ## Training Loop

-*PyGrain* has no opinion on how you write your training loop.
-Instead, PyGrain will return an iterator that implements:
+*Grain* has no opinion on how you write your training loop.
+Instead, Grain will return an iterator that implements:

 *   `next(ds_iter)` returns the element as NumPy arrays.